jiegec/ctf-writeups/2025-09-27-sunshine-ctf-2025/web-forge.md

 ```
 {% endraw %}

 It does work.
-Then, we only need to read flag out from the directory:
+Then, we only need to read flag out from the local directory:

 {% raw %}
 ```python